 If you live in the Atlanta area and still haven’t checked out Crafted Westside, go take a look!
 The store is filled with amazing local and handmade products.

-Thanks for taking the time to check out my blog and ready my post!
+Thanks for taking the time to check out my blog and read my post!
 Help me spread the word about Look Between the Lines by commenting, subscribing, liking, tweeting, and sharing on your social networking site of choice.
-I couldn’t do it without you!
+Check out more blog posts here.
+Don’t forget to follow me on Instagram and TikTok for weekly visual journal demos.
+Until next time!